wadeallen/wadeallen.me/_pages/about.md

 ---
 layout: page
 title: About Me
-description: Rev. Dr. Wade S. Allen has over 30 years of experience in ministry, blending his early Christian upbringing with a strong commitment to spiritual leadership.
+description: Wade Allen has over 30 years of experience in ministry, blending his early Christian upbringing with a strong commitment to spiritual leadership.
 From his beginnings in youth ministry to his current role as pastor of the United Church in Canandaigua, New York, Wade has focused on guiding congregations with scriptural authority.
 His educational background and involvement in denominational leadership highlight his dedication to the faith community.
 permalink: /about/
 image: '/images/IMG_7013.png'
 ---

-Rev. Dr. Wade S. Allen has devoted over three decades to ministry, bringing deep experience and a passion for spiritual leadership to every congregation he serves.
 Raised in Georgia, Wade was nurtured in the Christian faith from a young age and was baptized at seven.
 His involvement in a strong youth ministry during his formative years laid the groundwork for his calling to vocational ministry.

 Following high school, Wade pursued a degree in Biblical Studies at Liberty University.
 Despite experiencing the profound loss of his father during his freshman year, Wade’s commitment to ministry grew stronger.
 This challenging time spurred him into his first role as a youth ministry intern, igniting a passion for student ministry that would shape the next fifteen years of his life.